-“Again, the support of family and friends is very important to anyone making lifestyle changes,” said Santiago.
-“Be a cheerleader and a proponent of their actions; that goes a long way toward encouraging them to be successful in their efforts.
+“The support of family and friends is so important to anyone making lifestyle changes,” Santiago says.
+“Be a cheerleader and a proponent of their actions.
+That goes a long way toward encouraging them to be successful in their efforts.
 In the end, supporting them may help you live a healthier lifestyle, too.”

 Studies show that many people who want to lose weight have tried numerous diets throughout the years, only to regain the weight — and sometimes even more weight — after discontinuing the diet.

 Bariatric surgery is a tool that can aid in weight loss and help people become healthier versions of themselves.
 The ThedaCare Bariatrics program offers two primary types of bariatric surgery — Roux-en-Y gastric bypass and gastric sleeve resection — as well as gastric surgery revisions, if needed.

 “Some people who have a goal to lose a few pounds may be able to manage their weight by changing their eating and exercise habits,” Santiago says.
 “For those who have significant weight loss goals, bariatric surgery — and the support that comes with such surgery — can be a very beneficial tool.”